luulintran/ATAC_seq/README.md

 ---

 ## Overview
 To preprocess the data from each assay, we used the ATAC-seq (https://nf-co.re/atacseq/2.1.2/) pipeline.
 Then we performed downstream analysis using the processed data.
-For ATAC-seq, we used Diffbind (v 3.12.0) (using DESeq2 for differential analysis), ChIPSeeker (v 1.38.0), pheatmap (v 1.012) and clusterProfiler (v 4.10.10) R packages.
+For ATAC-seq, we used Diffbind (v 3.12.0) (using DESeq2 for differential analysis), ChIPSeeker (v 1.38.0) for differential peak annotation, pheatmap (v 1.012) for generating heatmaps and clusterProfiler (v 4.10.10) for functional enrichment (Gene Ontology, Reactome PA, KEGG).

 ---